cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 ❌ **Don't:**
 - Forget to update ALL JSDoc type annotations
+- Forget to update ALL localization
 - Use inconsistent naming conventions (stick to existing patterns)
 - Skip the alphabetical ordering in constants
 - Change unrelated parts of the constants file
-- Skip adding entries to ALL necessary localization sections

 ✅ **Do:**
 - Follow alphabetical ordering in all locations